suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/Income%20distribution.png"/>

-Plotting missing values for a few set of features, there tends to be a lot of missing values for features such as 'TOTALAREA_MODEL' and 'EMERGENCYSTATE_MODE' respectively.
+Plotting missing values for a few set of features, there tends to be a lot of missing values for features such as 'TOTALAREA_MODE' and 'EMERGENCYSTATE_MODE' respectively.
 Steps such as imputation or removal of those features can be performed to enhance the performance for AI models.
 We will also look at other features that contain missing values based on the plots generated.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/missingno%20plot%201.png"/>